SeldonIO/seldon-core/docs-gb/installation/learning-environment/self-hosted-kafka.md

 * `topicPrefix`: set a prefix for all topics
 * `consumerGroupIdPrefix`: set a prefix for all consumer groups

-Here’s an example of how to configure topic name and consumer group ID isolation during a Helm installation for an application named `myorg`:
+Here's an example of how to configure topic name and consumer group ID isolation during a Helm installation for an application named `myorg`:

 ```bash
 helm upgrade --install seldon-core-v2-setup seldon-charts/seldon-core-v2-setup \